 Gendered Assumptions about Migration

 Migration theory has always assumed migration to be a male-dominated process (Boyd 1986, Boucher 2009, Bludau and Ezzeddine 2013).
 Women traditionally are seen as migrating only as spouses or children of migrating men.
 However, since the early 1980s, more women have been migrating independently in search of jobs, rather than travelling with their husbands or joining them abroad (Zhyvytsya and Keil 2012).
 According to data from the United Nations Population Division between 1965 and 1990 the number of female migrants grew faster than the number of male migrants in most receiving countries.
 It is assumed that at least half of all international migrants today are women (Zhyvytsya and Keil 2012).
 The International Labour Organisation (from here on ILO) even argues that, if the numbers of official and unofficial flows of migrants are added, the proportion of women migrants is likely to be much higher than that of men (Chammartin 2002).
 The increase in female migration is due to a combination of factors, including the feminisation of the labour market, a greater demand for women’s labour, particularly their care work, domestic work and sex work, as well as changing views on women’s mobility (Dhar 2012).
+However, this increase in female migration is insufficiently reflected in discourse about migration.
+Human Trafficking in particular is seen as a separate phenomenon, rather than as part of broader migratory patterns.

 The lack of focus on women’s participation in the migratory process is connected to assumptions about labour.
 An emphasis on the human capital model values productive labour conducted by men outside the house and neglects the importance of women’s reproductive labour at home and in private households in terms of economic activity and labour force participation (Dhar 2012).
 Women are estimated to spend around 70 per cent of their unpaid time caring for family members.
 Due to its classification as unpaid, reproductive work, this contribution to the global economy remains largely unrecognised (Zhyvytsya and Keil 2012), as does women’s paid work in the informal sector and private households.
-In addition to ignoring reproductive labour, the focus on productive labour in migration research neglects the impact of family life, gender norms in countries of origin and destination, the interdependence of productive and reproductive spheres on the migratory process (Meares 2010).
+In addition to ignoring reproductive labour, the focus on productive labour in migration research neglects the impact of family life, gender norms in countries of origin and destination, and the interdependence of productive and reproductive spheres on the migratory process (Meares 2010).

-There is a need to understand the unique challenges of female migration such as the poor working conditions in the female-dominated fields of domestic work and caregiving jobs (Anderson 2000, Mantouvalou 2012), the changing role of women in the family and in their community due to migration and the vulnerability and exposure of migrant women to different kinds of risks, including trafficking (Zhyvytsya and Keil 2012, Kawar 2004).
+There is a need to understand the unique challenges of female migration such as the poor working conditions in the female-dominated fields of domestic work and caregiving jobs (Anderson 2000, Mantouvalou 2012), the changing role of women in the family and in their community due to migration, and the vulnerability and exposure of migrant women to different kinds of risks, including trafficking (Zhyvytsya and Keil 2012, Kawar 2004).

 The Discriminatory Effects of Gendered Migration Policies